Puerto Rico to reopen businesses, beaches with new rules

 Vázquez said the restricted reopenings will protect people but also provide desperately needed economic relief on an island hit by hurricanes and earthquakes.
 The resumption of some normal activities also comes as the government restructures some of its more than $70 billion public debt load after declaring the largest municipal bankruptcy in U.S. history in 2015.

 Restaurants will be allowed to operate at 25% capacity.
 Hair salons and barber shops will welcome clients by appointment only.
 People doing exercise, such as surfing, jogging, swimming or kayaking, will be allowed at the beach from 5 a.m. to 7 p.m.
-Stores and malls will be allowed to reopen but under limited capacity, and people will be prohibited from trying on clothes, among other restrictions.
+Retail stores will be allowed to reopen but under limited capacity, and people will be prohibited from trying on clothes, among other restrictions.
+Malls will open June 8.

 “You will not be allowed to stroll the halls like before,” the governor said.
 “There will be lanes ...
 We have to be disciplined.”